Rotoan/Stock-Analysis/README.md

 7 created loop to gather start and end stock price of DQ, then output as yearly price change<br>
 8 created subroutine AllStockAnalysis, created column headers as well as stored tickers in both an array and within a for loop
+9 Code stopped working when I tried to nest two loops within AllStockAnalysis(), struggled to fix this until office hours and only then uploaded.